SurajShukla123/Ansible-Doc/play-for-uujavaversion/Readme.txt

-This ia a ansible playbook for removing unused java version fro hosts
+This is a ansible playbook for removing unused java version form multiple hosts

 To run the Ansible playbook on your hosts, you'll need to do the following: